 The proposed bill would amend current statutes related to mental health services, specifically sections 36-524 and 36-525 of the Arizona Revised Statutes.
 It would grant peace or police officers who are employees of the U.S. Department of Veterans Affairs (U.S. VA) the authority to apply for both written and telephonic emergency admission applications.
-Additionally, it would allow these officers to take into custody and transport veterans of the U.S. Armed Forces to screening or evaluation agencies.
+Additionally, these officers would be allowed to take into custody and transport veterans to screening or evaluation agencies.
 The bill also requires these officers to take reasonable precautions to safeguard premises and property if apprehension occurs on-site, and it precludes them from civil liability when they make a good faith effort to comply with the prescribed requirements.

 Senate Engrossed Version: 36-524, 36-525, 36-520, 36-521